Junxin-Huo/bodyconstruct-rnn/README.md

 # test.py
 Test tne net.

-# addition
+# run
+when you run the train.py
+   > python train.py

-when you run the train.py, you can find a training_infomation file in ./graph/train/. switch into it
+you can find a training_infomation file in ./graph/train/. switch into it
    > cd graph/train/